tfrengler/CFSelenium/README.md

 ```
 **WHAT TO EXPECT (AND NOT EXPECT):**

-Don't come expecting a fully fledged framework that will suit all your needs and covers all of Selenium's features.
-Don't get me wrong: it works and does what it does well, but the goal is to offer a working example of how that can be achieved, plus it's developed and maintained by just me.
+Don't come expecting a framework that will suit all your needs and covers all of Selenium's features.
+Don't get me wrong: it works and does what it does well but it's developed and maintained by just me, and its development is driven by our needs.
 But I urge you to to download it, modify, change and extend it as much as possible or just use it as research to figure out how to pull it off yourself.

 In general most of the Java interactions are abstracted away and you'll be doing all your calls to Coldfusion objects and code.
 As mentioned already I have made public methods that can get you the original Java object so that you'll still be able to access all the original Selenium functions directly.
-I have wrapped the most commonly used Selenium methods, which are then exposed via CF methods, and added my own original methods for things that I find handy.
-More of these will likely be added as I keep writing tests for this.
+I have wrapped the most commonly used Selenium methods and added my own original methods for things that I find handy.
+More of these will likely be added as I write tests and use the framework.

 The framework as I present it here it also completely stand-alone.
 This means I built no support in for reporters, testrunners, or any kind of known (or unknown) test harnesses or frameworks of any kind.
 To do that would have been too much for me.
 You'd have to build that kind of hook yourself.

 There's a copious amount of type checking and error handling because that's one of my personal bugbears.
-Also the framework is liberal about using custom throws when it hits conditions that are considered bad.
+Also the framework is liberal about using throws and custom exceptions when it hits conditions that are considered bad.
 My aim was to abstract away some of the frankly quite esoteric errors that Selenium occasionally throws and give you clear, concise information about what went wrong so you can easily find and fix it.
 Also given the serial from-A-to-B nature of tests in general, plus the fact that automation is usually hands- and eyes off, I felt it good practice to have the framework throw hard errors when something isn't right, rather than just continuing.

 **NOTES/TROUBLESHOOTING:**